NansenHo/language-learning/Grammar/Tenses.md

 We don't care about specifically when, but relevant the present.
 His past action means now he can play video games.

 - Kim has taken the TOEFL exam. (before the present)
+- What is something that you have done that you are proud of?
+- I have taught the present perfect many times.
+- I have been a teacher for 10 years.

 ##### if the action started in the past and is still true now